CharlBest/nean-stack-starter/README.md

     3.1 Neo4j
     * Go to localhost:7474 in your browser
-    * Open "Database Information" sidebar > "Connected as" > "Admin" > ":server user add"
+    * :server user add
     * Username = "server_web", Roles = "Publisher"
     * Username = "server_worker", Roles = "Publisher"
     * Do the same for other db instance on localhost:7475
+        * :server  disconnect
+        * :server user add

     3.2 RabbitMQ
     * Go to localhost:15672 in your browser